vanoe/DevSector-CV-Project-Summary-AI-Generator/README.md

-# 📝 DevCV & Project Summary Generator
+# 📝 CV & Project Summary Generator

 An **AI-powered CV and project summary generator** for development-sector professionals.
 It creates **institution-specific documents** (World Bank, EU, USAID, etc.) in minutes using smart templates.